Wjmoore32001/EzyReadComics/docs/development-log.md

 Restarted the EzyReadComics data model with a simpler scope.

-The current goal is to import and display basic comic issue data first.
+The current goal is to import and display basic comic issue and volume data first.

 Explicitly postponed: